Auditable Events

 Example Display 3 entries beginning from the 6th entry in the audit ring buffer:

-example:/audit/#> show range 6 8 ╒ Audit log ring buffer, entries 6-8 of 8 ═══════════════════════════════════════════════════════════╕ │SEQ TIME LEVEL/FACILITY USER/ROLE EVENTID MESSAGE │ │219 2025-03-10 Info admin Audit Log Event Entire audit log displayed │ │ 12:48:46 Security administrator Display from the CLI. │ │ 0x6000000000010000 │ ├────────────────────────────────────────────────────────────────────────────────────────────────────┤ │218 2025-03-10 Notice root Access Control Authentication successful for │ │ 12:48:37 Auth system SSH login Success user ‘admin’ from 198.18.1.99 │ │ 0x1000000000010020 │ ├────────────────────────────────────────────────────────────────────────────────────────────────────┤ │217 2025-03-10 Notice root Access Control SSH login exit for user │ │ 12:48:34 Auth system SSH login Exit ‘admin’ from 198.18.1.99:33202 │ │ 0x1000000000010021 │ └────────────────────────────────────────────────────────────────────────────────────────────────────┘ Page 1 of 1 - Navigation: ‘a’ for previous page, ‘d’ for next page, ‘q’ to quit, ‘r’ to resize example:/#>
+example:/audit/#> show range 6 3 ╒ Audit log ring buffer, entries 6-8 of 8 ═══════════════════════════════════════════════════════════╕ │SEQ TIME LEVEL/FACILITY USER/ROLE EVENTID MESSAGE │ │219 2025-03-10 Info admin Audit Log Event Entire audit log displayed │ │ 12:48:46 Security administrator Display from the CLI. │ │ 0x6000000000010000 │ ├────────────────────────────────────────────────────────────────────────────────────────────────────┤ │218 2025-03-10 Notice root Access Control Authentication successful for │ │ 12:48:37 Auth system SSH login Success user ‘admin’ from 198.18.1.99 │ │ 0x1000000000010020 │ ├────────────────────────────────────────────────────────────────────────────────────────────────────┤ │217 2025-03-10 Notice root Access Control SSH login exit for user │ │ 12:48:34 Auth system SSH login Exit ‘admin’ from 198.18.1.99:33202 │ │ 0x1000000000010021 │ └────────────────────────────────────────────────────────────────────────────────────────────────────┘ Page 1 of 1 | Navigation: ‘a’ prev, ‘d’ next, ‘q’ quit, ‘r’ refresh, ‘g’ goto, ‘l’ display all example:/#>START- The starting entry number, provided as an integer.
+The starting entry is ordered from lowest to highest, with 0 being the latest entry in the ring buffer.

-show time [[YYYY-MM[-DD]] [hh:mm[:ss]]] [[YYYY-MM[-DD]] [hh:mm[:ss]]]
+show time [[YYYY-MM[-DD]] [hh:mm[:ss]]] [[YYYY-MM[-DD]] [hh:mm[:ss]]]-

 Display the entries in the internal audit ring buffer within the specified time range.